RedReign/FoundryVTT-BetterRolls5e/README.md

 - Localization support - now comes with a full Japanese translation!
 ![](https://cdn.discordapp.com/attachments/513918036919713802/635495803787542559/unknown.png)

-- ***New!*** Macro support!
+- Macro support!
 Try dragging and dropping an item, spell, or feat from your character sheet onto the macro hotbar!
 - Script macros are also intuitive enough to be entered manually.
 - Try `BetterRolls.quickRoll("Shortbow");` on a creature with an item named "Shortbow", or `BetterRolls.quickRollByName("Sharon", "Shortbow");` to fire Sharon's shortbow.
 ![](https://i.imgur.com/fMMWz3m.gif)
-- ***New!*** Custom damage labels!
+- Custom damage labels.
 Add written context to damage rolls to convey what the damage comes from, or when it occurs.
 ![](https://i.imgur.com/L9NTE7G.png)

 ## Planned Features